Choose your language:

 For over 3,000 years, humans have turned to technology to understand or improve our health.
 While some innovations happened by accident (e.g., the pacemaker ) and others after years of research and collaboration, the drive to find new and innovative ways to enhance our physical capabilities and wellness has remained constant.

-In honor of the upcoming HIMSS15 conference in Chicago—where the future of healthcare and technology will take the main stage—we’re dedicating this edition of Throwback Thursday to five historic healthcare technology innovations that still affect our daily lives today.
+We’re dedicating this edition of Throwback Thursday to five historic healthcare technology innovations that still affect our daily lives today.

 In 1890 Russian Nicholas Yagin was granted a patent for an exoskeleton, designed to improve the running abilities of Russian soldiers.
 Modern exoskeletons (i.e., movable machines integrated with human movement) were first developed by scientists from GE and the U.S. military in the 1960s.